Rosuav/ThirdSquare/README.md

 Date and time: The system is posited on a cycle of days, each with a known beginning and end.
-This works very nicely with a system that has a regular downtime (say, 2AM-4AM); it doesn't hurt if a day contains additional hours from midnight until some particular cut-off, just as long as it's consistent.
+This works very nicely with a system that has a regular downtime (say, 2AM-4AM) during which few people travel, as it is possible for trips spanning this time to be charged to both days (confusing and potentially expensive for night travel).
+It doesn't hurt if a day contains additional hours from midnight until some particular cut-off, just as long as it's consistent.
 The stipulated day-break (and no, I don't mean the coronet) is handled as some number of hours (possibly zero) after midnight in some time zone (possibly UTC)